maltesie/ddpg-reinforcement-learning/README.md

 The code in its current form can only run in the environments CartPole-v0, CartPole-v1 and Pendulum-v0 with a model.

+### Run

 To run the training(s) with the set parameters, just execute the file ddpg_with_model.py.

+### Plot

+Plots of the data can be made with the file plot_results.py.
+The file has to be adjusted to the session name and the amount of trainings.